-- ➔ The EPBD has specific requirements for the treatment of HVAC systems within EU MS. - ➔ They are referred to as Technical Systems within the EPBD and have specific requirements for Inspection - → There is also a requirement within the recast EPBD for all new buildings to be nZEB by 30/12/2020.
-This will have a major impact on HVAC systems, which will have a key role to play in achieving these targets.
+- ➔ The EPBD has specific requirements for the treatment of HVAC systems within EU MS. - They are referred to as Technical Systems within the EPBD and have specific requirements for Inspection - ➔ There is a requirement within the recast EPBD for all new buildings to be nZEB by 30/12/2020, and Public Buildings by 30/12/2018. - ➔ This will have a major impact on HVAC systems, which will have a key role to play in achieving these targets.